Certificate Transparency: History

 In 2011, a reseller of the certificate authority Comodo was attacked and the certificate authority DigiNotar was compromised, demonstrating existing flaws in the certificate authority ecosystem and prompting work on various mechanisms to prevent or monitor unauthorized certificate issuance.
 Google employees Ben Laurie, Adam Langley and Emilia Kasper began work on an open source framework for detecting mis-issued certificates the same year.
 In 2012, they submitted the first draft of the standard to IETF under the code-name "Sunlight".

 In March 2013, Google launched its first certificate transparency log.

+In June 2013, "Certificate Transparency" was published, based on the 2012 draft.

 In September 2013, DigiCert became the first certificate authority to implement Certificate Transparency.

 In 2015, Google Chrome began requiring Certificate Transparency for newly issued Extended Validation Certificates.
 It began requiring Certificate Transparency for all certificates newly issued by Symantec from June 1, 2016, after they were found to have issued 187 certificates without the domain owners' knowledge.
 Since April 2018, this requirement has been extended to all certificates.

 On March 23, 2018, Cloudflare announced its own CT log named Nimbus.

-In March 2018, "Certificate Transparency Version 2.0" draft was published.

-In May, 2019, certificate authority Let's Encrypt launched its own CT log called Oak.
-Since February 2020, it is included in approved log lists and is usable by all publicly-trusted certificate authorities.
+In May 2019, certificate authority Let's Encrypt launched its own CT log called Oak.
+Since February 2020, it is included in approved log lists and is usable by all publicly trusted certificate authorities.

-In December 2021, IETF RFC 9162 “Certificate Transparency Version 2.0” was published.
-CTv2.0 revises and obsoletes the CTv1.0 protocol, drawing insights from CTv1.0's deployments and feed-backs from the community.
-Version 2.0 includes major changes to the required structure of the log certificate, as well as support for Ed25519 as a signature algorithm of SCTs and support for including certificate inclusion proofs along the SCT.
+In December 2021, "Certificate Transparency Version 2.0" was published.
+Version 2.0 includes major changes to the required structure of the log certificate, as well as support for Ed25519 as a signature algorithm of SCTs and support for including certificate inclusion proofs with the SCT.
+However, it has not seen industry adoption and is considered dead on arrival.

 In February 2022, Google published an update to their CT policy, which removes the requirement for certificates to include a SCT from their own CT log service, matching all the requirements for certificates to those previously published by Apple.

+In February 2025, Mozilla Firefox desktop version 135 began requiring Certificate Transparency for all certificates issued by a certificate authority in Mozilla's Root CA Program.